Farm Pest Control: Leeds, Ilkley, Otley & Wetherby

-I have worked in the pest control industry for over 5 years, I am a full member of the British Pest Control Association, Basis registered, Wildlife Aware accredited and hold scores of qualifications including the level 2 RSPH / BPCA certificates in pest control & pest management, PA1, PA6, PA6W & the safe use of Aluminium Phosphide.
+I have worked in the pest control industry since 2008, I am a full member of the British Pest Control Association, Basis registered, Wildlife Aware accredited and hold scores of qualifications including the level 2 RSPH / BPCA certificates in pest control & pest management, PA1, PA6, PA6W & the safe use of Aluminium Phosphide.

 I provide both one off and ongoing rodenticide treatments in and around buildings and Aluminium Phosphide treatments to control rodents and rabbits away from buildings.
 I also provide both one off mole clearances and ongoing mole control agreements.
 A full report folder including all relevant information is provided as standard providing a paper trail to help pass that vital audit.